National League (baseball): Divisional reorganization

 In 1994, the league was again reorganized, into three geographical divisions (East, West and Central, all currently with five teams; from 1994 to 1997 the West had one fewer team, and from 1998 to 2012, the Central had one more team).
 A third postseason round was added at the same time: the three division champions plus a wild card team (the team with the best record among those finishing in second place) now advance to the preliminary National League Division Series.
 Due to a players' strike, however, the postseason was not actually held in 1994.

 Before the 1998 season, the American League and the National League each added a fifteenth team.
 Because of the odd number of teams, only seven games could possibly be scheduled in each league on any given day.
 Thus, one team in each league would have to be idle on any given day.
 This would have made it difficult for scheduling, in terms of travel days and the need to end the season before October.
 In order for MLB officials to continue primarily intraleague play, both leagues would need to carry an even number of teams, so the decision was made to move one club from the AL Central to the NL Central.
 Eventually, Milwaukee agreed (after Kansas City declined) to change leagues; the National League now had 16 teams, the American League 14 with the switch.

-Beginning with the 2013 season, the Houston Astros moved from the National League Central to the American League West, which now gave both leagues three divisions of five teams each.
+Beginning with the 2013 season, the Houston Astros moved from the National League Central to the American League West, which now gave both leagues three divisions of five teams each and necessitated interleague play throughout the season.